Owl&Bear: Where did you get the name Girl Talk and what does it signify, if anything?

 Gregg Gillis:Everything new that I play live is work towards a new album.
 I’m trying to lock it down by fall.
 I might try to work in a few guest spots that might surprise people.
 I want to collaborate with Three Doors Down on some material if they’re up for it.

-Owl&Bear: Did you know that putting the Night Ripper on in a car can be fatal, especially in heavy traffic?
+Owl&Bear: Did you know that putting The Night Ripper on in a car can be fatal, especially in heavy traffic?

 Gregg Gillis: When I finished the album, I played it in my car for a week straight.
 I made my friends listen to it on repeat.
 It was almost fatal.
-I haven’t listened to it in car since.
+I haven’t listened to it in the car since.

 Owl&Bear: What do you think of the argument that Girl Talk is all style, no substance?

 Gregg Gillis: Everything is stylish to someone else.
 Everything lacks style to someone else.
 Everything has substance to someone else.
 Everything has no substance to someone else.
-Everyone has opinions; some people think there’s are correct.
+Everyone has opinions; some people think theirs are correct.

 Owl&Bear: If being fresh to death were a crime, would you become a fugitive, or turn yourself in?